Part of the Security audit

 Does SiteCurl check third-party cookies?

-SiteCurl checks every Set-Cookie header in the server response, including cookies set by third-party scripts that run server-side.
-Client-side cookies set by JavaScript after page load are not included in this check.
+SiteCurl checks each Set-Cookie header in the server response, plus cookies set by outside scripts that run server-side.
+Client-side cookies set by JS after page load are not part of this check.

 Can I check cookie security without signing up?